 Address: 24231 Gulf Bay Road, Orange Beach, Alabama

-Guided Segway tours through the Hugh S. Branyon Backcountry Trail in Gulf State Park is one of the most enjoyable ways to explore Gulf Shores nature and wildlife.
-The two-hour tours take you through seven trails as your guide explains the varied ecosystems that exist in the park.
+Guided Segway tours through the Hugh S. Branyon Backcountry Trail in Gulf State Park are one of the most enjoyable ways to explore Gulf Shores nature and wildlife.
+The two-hour tour takes you through much of the 28-mile trail as your guide explains the varied ecosystems that exist in the park.

 Tours start with a brief lesson on how to use the Segway and practice in the parking lot, so even first-timers can feel comfortable booking this excursion.
 Once on the trails, keep your eyes peeled for impressive wildlife, like eagles, alligators, and bobcats.